 The Centers for Disease Control and Prevention (CDC) recommends that children get at least one hour of physical activity daily.
 Walking or biking one mile to school is an excellent way for kids to get the suggested activity.
 According to the CDC, children who walk or bike to school can experience improvements in their bone health and their cardiorespiratory and muscular fitness.
 Additionally, the research also suggests that children who walk or bike to school are more likely to remain active throughout the day.
 These individuals are even more likely to continue this active lifestyle into adulthood.
 (Source: National Library of Medicine).

-According to a study by Nordic Science, children who walk or cycle to school instead of being driven by their parents tend to have better concentration.
+According to a study, children who walk or cycle to school instead of being driven by their parents tend to have better concentration.
 Moreover, the benefits of physical activity during childhood can continue through life.
 According to a study by Science Daily, people who exercised during childhood tend to perform better on cognitive tests, regardless of age.

 Spending quality time with your children and offering them valuable tips to help them get to school safely, energized, and ready to learn will help ensure a smooth transition into the new school year.
 Please encourage your children to make walking or biking to school their usual routine by taking a stroll or bike ride with them.
 We have compiled some resources to help you ensure that your children can walk or bike to school safely.